-The Fiscal Policy Resource Center includes materials on fiscal realignment, public informaiton requests, state budget analysis, and other fiscal-related subjects.
+The Fiscal Policy Resource Center includes materials on fiscal realignment, public information requests, state budget analysis, and other fiscal-related subjects.
 The goal of the Resource Center is to provide advocates, allies, policymakers, media, and others with materials to help us all better understand how money is currently being spent in juvenile justice systems across the country, and how we can better allocate those funds in order to increase public safety and improve outcomes for youth.

-PLEASE NOTE: the materials posted below are not do-it-yourself toolkits.
+PLEASE NOTE: the materials posted below are not all do-it-yourself toolkits.
 Over time, however, we will continue to add materials and refine them to make them more useful.
 Please check back often.
 Also, members and partners can find additional materials related to juvenile justice reform and fiscal policy here (log-in required).